bendwild/quartz1/content/00 Inbox/Fleeting notes/Circularity in healthcare.md

 - greenhouse gas emissions
 	- 4.4% of global emissions
 	- mainly from energy and gases
-	- device-related -> holistic life-cycle based assessment is needed (packaging, transport and reprocessin)
+	- device-related -> holistic life-cycle based assessment is needed (packaging, transport and reprocessing)
 - waste
 	- 1-2% of urban solid waste
 	- reprocessing also generates waste: PPE, chemicals, packaging